 By the early 1900s, traffic at Lee’s Ferry had become practically a trickle, mostly locals.
 With the emergence of train travel, even though trips covered more miles, they took less time, which was preferable.

-The LDS church sold its interest in the ferry to the Grand Canyon Cattle Company in 1909 and Coconino County, Arizona, took it over in 1910 (its first ferrymen under county ownership were Warren Johnson’s sons), operating it until June 7, 1928, when its worst-ever accident killed three men, including Warren Johnson’s grandson Adolph, closing it for good.
+The LDS church sold its interest in the ferry to the Grand Canyon Cattle Company in 1909 and Coconino County, Arizona, took it over in 1910 (its first ferrymen under county ownership were Warren Johnson’s sons) operating it until June 7, 1928.
+At that time, its worst-ever accident killed three men, including Warren Johnson’s grandson Adolph, closing it for good.
 Even before the accident, similar past incidents had already become the impetus to start construction on a bridge in 1927.

 From June 1928 to January 1929, when the bridge opened, highway travelers could not cross the river at any point between Moab and below the Grand Canyon.
-This, however, caused headaches for the bridge contractors as they had to send trucks on an 800-mile trip to cross the river at Needles, California, to arrive at a destination only 800 feet from the starting point, authors W.L.
-Rusho and C. Gregory Crampton noted in their book “Lee’s Ferry: Desert River Crossing.”
+This, however, caused headaches for the bridge contractors as they had to send trucks on an 800-mile trip to cross the river at Needles, California, to arrive at a destination only 800 feet from the starting point, authors Rusho and Crampton noted in their book.

 Starting in the 1930s and 1940s, the main purpose of Lee’s Ferry shifted to recreation, with river rafters and sport fishermen becoming its main clientele.
 Its place as a water recreation mecca was cemented in 1972 when it became part of Glen Canyon National Recreation Area.